Deer Park, Toronto: St. Michael's Cemetery

-Deer Park is also home to one of Toronto's oldest cemeteries.
-St. Michael's Cemetery (Toronto) was opened by the Roman Catholic Archdiocese of Toronto on September 28, 1855.
+Deer Park is also home to one of Toronto's oldest burial grounds, St. Michael's Cemetery.
+It was opened by the Roman Catholic Archdiocese of Toronto on September 28, 1855.
 There are some 29,000 graves in the cemetery.

 Ten acres in size, St. Michael's has the unusual characteristic of being surrounded on all sides by the backs of buildings, thus making it nearly invisible from the street.
-It is bound on the north by stores, apartments and office buildings along St. Clair Avenue West, on the west by houses along Foxbar Road, on the south by houses and Toronto Fire Services Station 311 along Balmoral Avenue, and on the east by stores and office buildings along Yonge Street.
+It is bound on the north by stores, apartments and office buildings along St. Clair Avenue West, on the east by stores and office buildings along Yonge Street, on the south by houses and Toronto Fire Services Station 311 along Balmoral Avenue, and on the west by houses along Foxbar Road.
 Entrance to the cemetery is gained through an alley off Yonge Street.

 The cemetery's octagonal mortuary vault was used to store bodies in the winter until the ground thawed.
-Designed by architect Joseph Sheard, who was also mayor of Toronto in 1871-72, the vault was designated a historic property under the Ontario Heritage Act in December 1975.
+Designed by architect Joseph Sheard, who was also the mayor of Toronto in 1871–72, the vault was designated a historic property under the Ontario Heritage Act in December 1975.